Selyss/mind.nvim/README.md

 ## Update Log

-- Added option to specify where popup should appear
+- Added option to specify where the popup should appear in a split
 - Updated Nerd Font Icons that had been removed
+- Removed deprecated code

 <h1 align="center">mind.nvim</h1>